krmiddlebrook/dynamic_haptic_feedback_for_learning/README.md

-# Haptic Glove: A Active Haptic Learning System to learn how to play the piano.
+# Haptic Glove: An Active Haptic Learning System to learn how to play the piano.
 A program that uses a custom made Active Haptic Learning (AHL) system to teach users how to play songs on the piano.

 ## Requirments